Rocky Mountain Parks and Canoe TourTour F

 Day 13: EDMONTON

 One more day on the Athabasca and after 160 km (100 mi) you reach the end of the canoe trip.
 The bus is loaded for the return to Edmonton.
+The hotel is not far from West Edmonton Mall, the gigantic shopping and amusement center.
 Your tour ends when you reach the hotel at app.
 17:30 for the last night.

 Transfer to the EDMONTON airport.
 No-charge transportation from Edmonton to CALGARY is available for most of these tours tomorrow (Sunday).
 We gladly reserve an additional night for you in the Hotel in Edmonton.
 Arrival in Calgary app.
 15:30.